stormasm/dbnotes/datafusion/codeflows.md

 ### Logical Plan

 a LogicalPlan gets created out of the sql.
-a dataframe is a LogicalPlan
+a dataframe is a LogicalPlan with SessionState.

 create_physical_plan takes in a LogicalPlan